hali4045/i-hate-jane-plate/readme.md

 after this all that was left was the usb cutout and corner chamfers and the jane plate is now normal

 end rant

+these files have not been prototyped, and i am not responsible for reimbursement if they do not work.